jfnavarro/st_analysis/README.md

 ### Installation

-We recommend that you install the latest version 3.4.x.
-Once you have installed R you can open a R terminal or Rstudio and type the following:
+We recommend that you install the latest R version 3.4 Once you have installed R you can open a R terminal or Rstudio and type the following:

     source("https://bioconductor.org/biocLite.R")